wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 them to travel great distances.

 The capacity for a pappus to keep a seed aloft should be strongly related to seed mass.
-This sets up an interesting evolutionary tradeoff – plants that provision their offspring with a large endosperm (large seeds) are more likely to germinate and survive.
+This sets up an interesting evolutionary tradeoff–-plants that provision their offspring with a large endosperm (large seeds) are more likely to germinate and survive.
 Plants with small seeds are more likely to successfully disperse into new habitats.
 Of course, tradeoffs can be quite complex – selection on seed size should be very strong if there is a allometric relationship between how fast a seed